tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : No Hours: Data Minutes: Available Seconds Max Execution Time(recent) : No Hours: Data Minutes: Available Seconds
 ### Report Long Description
-    \-Storage optimization starts with a one-off analysis, but should be reviewed regularly to maintain efficient storage use.
+    \- Storage optimization starts with a one-off analysis, but should be reviewed regularly to maintain efficient storage use.
     \- This dashboard presents point-in-time charts that summarize storage usage and show different detailed views.
     \- A trend report shows usage over time by storage category.
     \- Chart sectors can be clicked to drill down into additional details for particular infrastructure categories such as Undiscovered LUNs, Powered-off VMs, Over-provisioned Hosts, etc.